shibing624/SearchApp/README.md

 Then, set the following environmental variables.

 * `BACKEND`: the search backend to use.
 If you don't have bing or google set up, simply use `LEPTON` to try the demo.
 Otherwise, do `BING`, `GOOGLE`, `SERPER` or `SEARCHAPI`.
+* `LLM_TYPE`: the LLM type to use.
+If you are using Lepton, set it to `lepton`.
+Otherwise, set it to `openai`.
 * `LLM_MODEL`: the LLM model to run.
 We recommend using `mixtral-8x7b`, but if you want to experiment other models, you can try the ones hosted on LeptonAI, for example, `llama2-70b`, `llama2-13b`, `llama2-7b`.
 Note that small models won't work that well.
 * `KV_NAME`: the Lepton KV to use to store the search results.
 You can use the default `search-with-lepton`.
 * `RELATED_QUESTIONS`: whether to generate related questions.
 If you set this to `true`, the search engine will generate related questions for you.
 Otherwise, it will not.
+* `REWRITE_QUESTION`: whether to rewrite the question.
+If you set this to `true`, the LLM will rewrite the question and send it to the search engine.
+Otherwise, it will not.
 * `GOOGLE_SEARCH_CX`: if you are using google, specify the search cx.
 Otherwise, leave it empty.
 * `LEPTON_ENABLE_AUTH_BY_COOKIE`: this is to allow web UI access to the deployment.
 Set it to `true`.
+* `OPENAI_BASE_URL`: if you are using OpenAI, you can specify the base url.
+It is usually `https://api.openai.com/v1`.
+* `ENABLE_HISTORY`: whether to enable history.
+If you set this to `true`, the LLM will store the search history.
+Otherwise, it will not.

 In addition, you will need to set the following secrets:
 * `LEPTON_WORKSPACE_TOKEN`: this is required to call Lepton's LLM and KV apis.
 You can find your workspace token at [Settings](https://dashboard.lepton.ai/workspace-redirect/settings).